-The MoCo Track Club was formed in 2014 to serve runners in Montgomery County, Maryland and the greater DC/VA/MD area.
-The mission of the club is to motivate individuals to reach their fullest potential by promoting health, leadership, goal setting, self-discipline, sportsmanship, and a passion for running through the sports of cross-country and track and field.
+The MoCo Track Club was formed in 2014 to serve runners in Montgomery County, Maryland and the greater DC/MD/VA area.
+The mission of the club is to motivate individuals to reach their fullest potential by promoting health, goal setting, and self-discipline through running.
 We are a diverse organization of all levels of ability and warmly welcome new members and visitors who are at least 12 years old.
-For more information about how to become a member of the MoCo Track Club, click here.
+For more information about how to participate with the MoCo Track Club, click here.

 Coach Jason Belinkie

-Over the past 10 years, Jason’s teams have won 14 Potomac Athletic Valley Conference (PVAC) League Championships, and finished runner-up at the 2016 Boys Private School Cross Country State Championship.
-In 2013, the CESJDS Girls Cross Country team became the only team in PVAC history to win four consecutive cross country championships.
+Over the past 12 years, Jason’s teams have won 18 Potomac Athletic Valley Conference (PVAC) League Championships, and won the 2017 Maryland Private School Boys’ Cross Country State Championship.

 Jason has been a competitive runner since high school and has focused on the half marathon distance for the past several years.
 In the summer of 2013, Jason earned a silver medal as a member of Team USA’s half marathon team that competed in the 2013 World Maccabiah Games in Israel.

 In 2015, Jason was inducted into the Walt Whitman H.S.
-Athletic Hall of Fame, and in 2016 he was named a Brooks Running Inspiring Coach of the Year Finalist, won the President’s Council on Fitness, Sports and Nutrition Community Leadership Award, and was inducted into the JCCGW Sports Hall of Fame.
+Athletic Hall of Fame, and in 2016 he was named a Brooks Running Inspiring Coach of the Year Finalist (and is currently a Brooks Running I.D.
+Coach), won the President’s Council on Fitness, Sports and Nutrition Community Leadership Award, and was inducted into the Bender JCC of Greater Washington Sports Hall of Fame.

 Jason is a graduate of the Wharton School of the University of Pennsylvania and Johns Hopkins University’s School of Education (M.S. in Counseling).
 Jason is a member of the boards of the University of Pennsylvania’s Track & Cross Country programs, the Grassroot Project, and Hope for Henry.